1jour1vin

 Decanter

-"A very attractive, supple and juicy second wine that will drink well as soon as it's released! ~ Vinous "
+"A very appealing second wine, supple and juicy, which will drink well as soon as it is released! ~ Vinous"

-"It presents aromas of black fruits, chocolate, crushed nuts, black licorice and cedar wood.
+"It has aromas of black fruit, chocolate, crushed nuts, black licorice, and cedar wood.
 Medium-bodied, with firm, mellow tannins.
-Taut and tonic, with a polished finish and notes of crushed rocks and walnut shells on the finish.
-Excellent for a second wine."
-(James Suckling 2022) - Elaborated in 1985, the second wine Clos La Gaffelière is vinified and aged with as much care as its elder brother classified as 1er Grand Cru Classé de Saint-Emilion.
+It is taut and lively, with a polished finish and notes of crushed stone and walnut shells on the palate.
+Excellent for a second wine. " (James Suckling 2022) - Created in 1985, the second wine Clos La Gaffelière is vinified and aged with as much care as its elder, classified as a Saint-Emilion 1er Grand Cru Classé.

 Estate